a1pat/Starbucks-Capstone/README.md

 ![Incorrect completion](images/incorrect_completion.png)

+As a quality check of the catehorization logic and code, it was verified that each offer received by each person falls into one and only one of the possible outcomes - successful, unsuccessful, unsolicited, inconclusive, lost;

 ## Demographic Groups<a name="demographic_groups"></a> ##
 Customer data (from profile.json) are analyzed to determine if there are any natural demographic groups.
 Missing rows are dropped and all the remaining rows are used for this analysis.
 The goal is not to predict the group of future/unknown customers, hence separation into training and test sets is necessary.
 Such separation may be required in future if such prediction is contemplated.